praj-bellakka/tp/docs/team/praj-bellakka.md

 - **Viewing meal plans**: I implemented `ListMealPlanDatabaseCommand` to allow users to view all currently saved meal plans in the database.

 ### Contributions to the UG:
-- Feature: Creating new meal plan.
-- Feature: Adding existing meal plan in database.
-- Feature: Listing meal plans in database.
-- Feature: Adding new food to database.
+- Feature: Creating new meal plan, Adding existing meal plan in database, Listing meal plans in database, Adding new food to database.
 - I also contributed to the `Command summary` section of the UG.

 ### Contributions to the DG: